PAINTING IN GENERAL

 THE GUTENBERG VARIATIONS

 Both paintings and books are depositories of ideas.
 We experience the pages of a book as flat—black ink on white paper—but a book has space in the way a painting has space, through ideas and conventions.
 The books we read and the paintings we live with, define and reveal us.
-Just as a book requires the reader to assemble images and ideas out of its signs and symbols, the viewer of a painting is asked to translate the strokes and drips into reason and emotion.
-In recent works, vases are taking up residence on the shelves alongside the books.
-They are vessels of another kind, just like the painting they inhabit.
+Just as a book requires the reader to assemble images and ideas out of its signs and symbols, the viewer of a painting is asked to translate brush strokes and paint drips into reason and emotion.